Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy

-\textbf{Limitations and Future works.} Although our teacher policy shows promising results, it still struggles with objects of irregular shapes.
-Integrating human demonstrations could potentially improve the performance.
+Although our teacher policy shows promising results, it still struggles with objects of irregular shapes.
+Integrating human demonstrations could potentially improve performance.
 Additionally, our current focus is solely on pre-grasp manipulation.
-To achieve functional grasping in real-world scenarios, it is essential to integrate pre-grasp manipulation with functional grasp pose generation and grasping, alongside addressing sim2real gap.
+To achieve functional grasping in real-world scenarios, it is essential to integrate pre-grasp manipulation with functional grasp pose generation and grasping, alongside addressing the sim2real gap.